richardfoltyn/python-statistics/docs/COMPILING.md

 The IPython config file controls two important aspects:

 - The verbosity of stack traces: this should be set to `'Minimal'` otherwise the PDFs are full of stack traces for errors we trigger throughout the units.
 - Generating PDF graphs to be included in the static PDF.
+- Matplotlib graphs need to be shown `inline`, otherwise they don't appear in the notebook or PDF.

 The relevant options in `$HOME/.ipython/profile_default/ipython_config.py` are

+    c.InteractiveShellApp.matplotlib = 'inline'
     c.InteractiveShell.xmode = 'Minimal'
     c.InlineBackend.figure_formats = {'png', 'pdf'}